 To measure a horse’s height, use a measuring stick or tape to measure from the ground to the highest point of the withers, the ridge between the shoulder blades.
 This ensures an accurate height in ‘hands,’ the standard unit.
 Knowing this method helps in understanding a horse’s true height and health.

-How Tall is the Average Horse?
+How Tall is the Average Horse in Hands?

 This range helps to categorize horses for different roles, from riding to heavy labor.
 Knowing the average height helps in selecting the right horse for your needs, whether for riding, showing, or work.